-How do you deliver an unforgettable experience to your customers that will differentiate you from your competitors?
+How do you deliver an unforgettable customer experience that differentiates you from competitors?
 The answer is fairly simple:

 - Understand what customers see as “critical moments” with your product/service.

-- Make sure you’re facilitating strategy implementation your customers can feel your strategy at those critical moments.
+- Make sure you’re facilitating strategy implementation your customers can feel at those critical moments.

 To know how to make your differentiating strategy shine, you have to know when it must shine.
-Apple, for example, sees the buying, unwrapping, and set-up experiences all as “critical moments” for their products.
-Sure, customers will use their device long after those experiences happen, but Apple believes if they can deliver a unique, differentiated experience for those activities that showcases their strategy, their products will stand out and essentially win in their marketplace.
+For example, Apple sees the buying, unwrapping, and set-up experiences all as “critical moments” for their products.
+Sure, customers use their device long after those experiences happen.
+But Apple believes delivering a unique, differentiated experience that showcases their strategy makes their products stand out – and win in the marketplace.

-Similarly, you need to identify your customer’s critical moments before you can begin to enhance them and deliver your own strategic differentiated experience.
-If you can’t identify those moments, it is difficult to structure the necessary experiences to win.
+Similarly, you need to identify your customer’s critical moments before you begin to enhance them to deliver your own strategic differentiated experience.
+If you can’t identify those moments, it’s difficult to structure the experiences that are needed to win.

 Can Customers Feel Your Strategy?

-This requires organization alignment—ensuring that all of your organization’s capabilities and choices actively drive your strategy.
-As a result, creating a unified experience for customers where they “feel” your strategy is difficult if your organization is not aligned.
+This requires organization alignment—ensuring that your organization’s capabilities and choices actively drive your strategy.
+As a result, creating a unified experience where customers “feel” your strategy is difficult if your organization is not aligned.

-I’ve seen this with several Finance companies I’ve work with over the years.
-They all say they will provide their customers with the same thing: “Timely and customized advice for customer’s specific needs.”
-Unfortunately, rarely could any of these companies actually deliver their strategy nor could they help their customers “feel it.”
-In the rare occasions when customers did feel the strategy, it was often the result of working with a specific financial advisor or agent rather than a consistent service experience that happened across the company.
+For example, I see this with several Finance companies I’ve worked with over the years.
+They all claim to provide customers with the same thing: “Timely and customized advice for your specific needs.”
+Unfortunately, these companies rarely deliver their strategy or help customers “feel it.”
+In the infrequent occasion that customers feel strategy, it’s the result of working with a specific advisor or agent.
+It is not a consistent service experience happening across the company.

-All these companies had great ideas/strategies, but the problem came in their failure to design, implement, and execute organization capabilities and choices that could deliver on the promise.
-Some of the capabilities were deemed too expensive, complicated, or impossible.
-Others existed in the company but were nullified by misaligned choices that undermined the memorable experiences these could drive for customers.
+All these companies have great strategies.
+The problem is in the failure to design, implement, and execute organization capabilities and choices that deliver on the promise.
+Some capabilities are deemed too expensive, complicated, or impossible.
+Others exist, but are nullified by misaligned choices that undermine the customer experience.

 If you want customers to feel your strategy, you must identify their critical moments with your products/services and align your organization’s choices and capabilities to your strategy.
-Only true organization alignment will enable customers to consistently feel your distinctive offering at critical moments and differentiate your organization from the other noise in the marketplace.
+True organization alignment enables customers to consistently feel your distinctive offering at critical moments – and differentiates your organization from the other noise in the marketplace.